swiftwasm/awesome-swiftwasm/README.md

 ## Tutorials

 * [WebAssembly example with React and SwiftWasm](https://expressflow.com/blog/posts/webassembly-example-with-react-and-swiftwasm) - A quick overview (with [example code](https://github.com/expressflow/webassembly-example-react) provided) of how SwiftWasm code can be integrated in a React app.
+* [Write WebAssembly in Swift and use it in Swift App](https://blog.kevinzhow.com/2022/06/11/swift-webassembly/) - A tutorial about how to use SwiftWasm to write wasm app and intergate into Swift App.

 ## Libraries and frameworks